Handling Snapshots with PostgreSQL's Cursor-Based Pagination

 Problem to solve

 Some time ago I was faced with the problem of aggregating and sorting a large set of data on transactions users made in a payments system.
 Each transaction is stored in our database as an invoice.
 It also has a relation to the user table.
 Part of the problem was that the client wasn’t able to look up a customer’s lifetime value without having a developer manually run a script to pull it up.
 We’ve developed a solid solutions that automates this while also leading to a more stale accurate way to look up customer data.
-Problem to solve The problem we want to solve is the ability to sort users by lifetime value listed on the invoice.
+The problem we want to solve is the ability to sort users by lifetime value listed on the invoice.

 An additional assumption is that sorting has to be accurate, aggregation doesn't — we can afford not to include the most recent invoice.